Thinking of Relocating to Miami? Here Are Somethings You Should Know

 Beware of Traffic

 Miami traffic can be quite brutal at times depending on the area.
 The massive population growth in certain areas has caused major traffic problems.
 We must mention Brickell Avenue drawbridge as traffic there can go on for hours.
-Most of the people use cars to go around as public transportation is ideal for tourists only.
+Most people use cars to go around as public transportation is ideal for tourists only.

 Competitive Job Market